mgreter/webmerge/README.md

 Using Webmerge
 ==============
-You need to create a config file (documentation not yet done).
+Documentation not yet done.
 See example directory for hints.

 Credits
 =======